beltoforion/the-tourist-filter/README.md

 # The Tourist Filter

-A collection of different algorithms to remove people from Stacks of images to fully automatically create images without any People.
-It works better than ordinary Median-Stacking and is capable of removing Tourists without much remainging artifacts.
+This skript was created to allow nature photography in crowded tourist spots via improved median stacking methods.
+I wrote it because I made a couple of image stacks during a trip to Island and discovered that median stacking of the images in Photoshop does not produce satisfying results out of the box.
+The improved median stacking algorithms implemented here will work much better!
 The basic idea is to combine an object detector like YOLOv7 and preprocess the images in a way that will make median stacking more likely to succeed.

+For this purpose i implemented several methods of preprocessing the stack with the help of the YOLOv7 object detector trained on the COCO dataset.

 ![link_cut](https://user-images.githubusercontent.com/2202567/201495454-81ced94b-84b1-462d-9614-6beb505a72e1.jpg)